-The goal of the three-year CIS Programme is to train you to become proficient academic communicators.
-Communication is an intrinsic part of the work of the researcher, and is just as important, and perhaps even more important, than being competent at bench work and data analysis.
-Biomedical scientists must be proficient writers and presenters; to publish your research you must demonstrate your work is valid, convince your audience, and engage with critics via peer review.
-By following the CIS line you will learn the principles of communication and how apply them within a scientific genre to inform, convince and inspire your audience.
+Effective communication is essential for biomedical scientists.
+To publish your research you have to demonstrate your work is valid, convince your audience, and engage with colleagues via peer review.
+The goal of the three-year Communication in Science (CIS) program is to train you to become proficient academic communicators.
+By following the CIS line you will learn the principles of effective communication and how to apply them within a scientific genre to inform, convince and inspire your audience.

-Learning to be a science communicator involves two elements: assimilating essential principles, and becoming skilled in applying communication techniques to various media: writing, presenting, and designing posters.
-In this year we will focus on three fundamental communication principles:
+Learning to be a science communicator means becoming aware of scientific conventions and applying communication techniques to various media, from writing and presenting to designing posters.
+This year we will focus on three fundamental communication principles:

-Audience awareness: each audience your work with has different needs, requirements and levels of knowledge.
-The first step in communicating effectively is to develop awareness of your audience’s requirements.
+1) Audience awareness: Each audience your work with has different needs, requirements and levels of knowledge.
+The first step in communicating effectively is to develop an awareness of your audience’s expectations.
 This principle seems simple, but that does not make it easy.
-As your scientific knowledge and experience grows it becomes increasingly challenging for researchers to reach the needs of different audiences.
+As your scientific knowledge and experience grow, meeting the needs of different audiences becomes increasingly challenging.

-Purpose driven communication: Science communication is by definition purpose driven: activities on the CIS programme will help you to identify your purpose, and make sure that this purpose is not only clear, but is used to move your whole research story forwards.
+2) Purpose-driven communication: Activities in the CIS programme will help you to identify your purpose and make sure that this purpose is not only clear, but is used to move your research story forward.

-Message focus: CIS training will help you to identify your main message, the main points that you wish to communicate, and help you to make sure that this message is clear, relevant and resonates with your reader.
+3) Message focus: CIS training will help you identify your main message and make sure that this message is clear, relevant and resonant with your audience.

 Become familiar with the formal register and conventions of biomedical science communication

-Transform a experiment protocol into a Material and Methods section
+Transform an experiment protocol into a Material and Methods section

-Write a scientific report using formal register in Dutch
+Write a scientific report using a formal register in Dutch

 Become familiar with presentation techniques for formal presentations in Dutch